VAXNEUVANCE delivers superior immune responses at 7 months for 3 key disease-causing serotypes1,a

 Study 8 was a pivotal, double-blind, active comparator-controlled study in which participants were randomized to receive VAXNEUVANCE (N=860) or PCV13 (N=860) in a 4-dose series.
 The first 3 doses were administered to infants at 2, 4, and 6 months of age and the fourth dose was administered to children at 12 through 15 months of age.
 Participants also received other licensed pediatric vaccines concomitantly.
 Immune responses were measured by IgG response rates, IgG GMCs, and OPA GMTs for all 15 serotypes contained in VAXNEUVANCE.

-Learn about specific populations
+Learn about special populations

 View safety & tolerability data

-2. Centers for Disease Control and Prevention (CDC).
-Visualization – Based on 1998-2022 serotype data for invasive pneumococcal disease cases by age group from Active Bacterial Core surveillance (ABCs).
+1. Visualization – based on 2018-2022 serotype data for invasive pneumococcal disease cases by age group from Active Bacterial Core surveillance (ABCs).
+Centers for Disease Control and Prevention.
 Updated July 22, 2024.
-Accessed September 27, 2024. https://data.cdc.gov/d/qvzb-qs6p/visualization
+Accessed August 27, 2024. https://data.cdc.gov/d/qvzb-qs6p/visualization

-5. Prevnar 13.
+2. Prevnar 13.
 Prescribing Information.
-Pfizer, Inc.; 2019.
+Pfizer; 2019.

-6. Lupinacci R, Rupp R, Wittawatmongkol O, et al. A phase 3, multicenter, randomized, double-blind, active-comparator-controlled study to evaluate the safety, tolerability, and immunogenicity of a 4-dose regimen of V114, a 15-valent pneumococcal conjugate vaccine, in healthy infants (PNEU-PED).
+4. Lupinacci R, Rupp R, Wittawatmongkol O, et al. A phase 3, multicenter, randomized, double-blind, active-comparator controlled study to evaluate the safety, tolerability, and immunogenicity of a 4-dose regimen of V114, a 15-valent pneumococcal conjugate vaccine, in healthy infants (PNEU-PED).
 Vaccine.
 2023;41(5):1142-1152. doi:10.1016/j.vaccine.2022.12.054

 ExternalSitePopup